Franciskadtt/Tea-Recipe-Steps/README.md

 - Javascript

 ### What I learned
 - This was the first website I ever coded from scratch.
-Before this project I only ever worked with Wordpress (the no-code version)
+Before this project, I only ever worked with WordPress (the no-code version)
 - I was introduced to HTML, CSS and a basic intro to Javascript

 ## Author